JonathanWThom/Shoe-Distribution/README.md

   * Input example: "Nike"; Click("Delete Brand")
   * Output: (Return to Homepage, Nike not listed)

-9. Each Brand can be featured in multiple stores, each store can carry multiple brands.
+9. Each brand can be featured in multiple stores, each store can carry multiple brands.

 ## Support and contact details